MegaManSec/JoshuaHu/_posts/2023-12-09-ssh-username-enumeration-ubuntu-18.md

 invalid@10.0.0.1: Permission denied (publickey).
 ````

-No different from an invalid key.
+No different from an invalid key, so it doesn't idicate whether the user exists or not (note: this is a Debian client, not Ubuntu).